 Adding a professional looking, functional and mobile friendly storefront to an Office 365 public site is something a lot of people want to do but there isn’t much information out there about the best way to do it.
-I recently reviewed a couple of options for adding ecommerce functionality, and thought it would be helpful to provide a little tutorial on integrating the best of the bunch – the FREE Ecwid ecommerce widget – into a Sharepoint 2013 public site.
+I recently reviewed a couple of options for adding ecommerce functionality including some management tools for e-commerce sites, and thought it would be helpful to provide a little tutorial on integrating the best of the bunch – the FREE Ecwid ecommerce widget – into a Sharepoint 2013 public site.
 See it: You can see a live demo store here »Get it: You can sign up for a free Ecwid account here »

 Create Ecwid Account